ec-jrc/lisflood-usecases/LF_mekong_usecase/docs/book/3_run.md

 Conclusions from this plot:

-* The reservoir storage is kept between the normal and flooding limits throughout most of the simulation period.
+* The reservoir storage is kept between the normal and flood limits throughout most of the simulation period.
 In 1994, 1995 and 1997 there are three exceptions in which the storage exceeded the flood limit.